 In North America, it is also sometimes called 'Fireweed', owing to the fact that it is one of the plants that will grow in soil that has been scorched by forest fires.
 In the UK, it is sometimes called 'Bombweed', thanks to its ability to colonize areas of London that had been damaged by bombing during the second world war.

 Honey bees and bumble bees visit the flowers which offer both nectar and pollen.
 These tall wildflowers self-seed very easily and bloom late in the summer, when honey bee colonies have plenty of mouths to feed, and newly emerged bumble bee queens need nourishment in preparation for their winter snooze.

 Interestingly, Rosebay willowherb nectar is said to produce a distinctive honey (I have never tried it) if it is the primary source of nectar for the honey bees, although as a nectar plant, it cannot necessarily be relied upon by beekeepers for successive years.

-It is also very attractive to the Burnet moth.
+It is also very attractive to the strikingly beautiful Burnet moth.
 In this coastal location where I took the photographs below, the Six-spot Burnet moth (Zygaena filipendulae) is commonly seen.